The Vermont Statutes Online

-(63)(A) To establish and maintain a unified Department of Public Works, the superintendent of which will be designated Public Works Director, said Department to be managed and controlled by the Mayor and City Council subject to the general laws of the State of Vermont pertaining to the inspection of buildings, plumbing, housing, and wiring.
+(63)(A) To establish and maintain a unified Department of Public Works, the superintendent of which will be designated Public Works Director, said Department to be managed and controlled by the Mayor and City Council.
 The City Council may by resolution delegate any of its powers relating to the Public Works Department to the Board of Public Works commissioners.

 (B) The Board of Public Works commissioners shall consist of seven legal voters of the City of Burlington, who shall be appointed by the City Council to serve for the term of three years, and until their successors are appointed and qualified, except as herein otherwise provided.

 (C) The City Council with Mayor presiding shall appoint to the Public Works Commission seven legal voters of the City of Burlington.
 On the first Monday in June, 1988, and every three years thereafter, the City Council with Mayor presiding shall appoint three commissioners to serve a term of three years.
 On the first Monday in June, 1989, and every three years thereafter, the City Council with Mayor presiding shall appoint two commissioners to serve a term of three years.
 On the first Monday in June, 1990, and every three years thereafter, the City Council with Mayor presiding shall appoint two commissioners to serve a term of three years.